pyflosic/pyflosic/INSTALL.md

 ```
 Note: The variable path_to_pyscf describes the absolute path pointing towards the pyscf folder (not including the pyscf folder itself).

+With newer versions of PySCF, e.g. pyscf.1.6.4, it might be necessary to add the following library paths in your job script:

+export LD_PRELOAD=$MKLROOT/lib/intel64/libmkl_avx2.so:$MKLROOT/lib/intel64/libmkl_sequential.so:$MKLROOT/lib/intel64/libmkl_core.so

+The value of $MKLROOT depends on your specific system.

 # Python packages (required)

 ```bash